 Petronas Twin Towers

-Opened in 1999, Petronas Twin Towers is Kuala Lumpur city’s most modern landmark.
-Malaysia’s biggest and tallest skyscraper, it was once the world’s tallest structure too!
+Opened in 1999, Petronas Twin Towers is the most modern landmark of Kuala Lumpur.
+It is Malaysia’s biggest and tallest skyscraper, it was once the world’s tallest structure too!
 Well equipped with shopping malls, retail centers, parks and various centers to rejoice, these Twin Towers are also combined by a two-story sky bridge on its 41st and 42nd floors.
 Walking along the bridge offers vivid views of the city like no other!

 Located nearby the city of Kota Kinabalu, Manukan Island can be reached within 15 minutes of boat ride from the city.
 Long spread white sandy shoreline with pearl blue colored gentle waters makes this isle an ideal retreat for swimmers and non-swimmers alike.